-When submitters ask us questions that we're unable to answer (such as those around eligibility, guidelines, etc.), we suggest either messaging organizations directly through the Submittable platform, or - if Messaging is not enabled - searching for contact information on an organization's website.
-This can be confusing and doesn't always result in finding the correct contact.
+When submitters ask us questions that we're unable to answer (such as those around eligibility, guidelines, etc.), we suggest either messaging organizations directly through the Submittable platform, or if Messaging is not enabled, searching for contact information on an organization's website.
+This can be confusing and doesn't always result in finding the correct contact information.

 Below please find our suggestions for optimizing communications between you and your submitters.

 Enable Submittable's internal Messaging feature.
-This will allow a submitter to send messages directly to your site administrator's email from within the platform.
-With Messaging, submitters and organizations alike have a means of communicating with each other that is conveniently tracked within Submittable.
+This will allow a submitter to send messages directly to your site administrator's email address from within the platform.
+With Messaging, submitters and organizations have a means of communicating with each other that is conveniently tracked within Submittable.
 Submitters can either initiate or respond to a message.
-Any message initiated by a submitter will automatically be sent to the organization's main account email address.
 The messaging feature ties all correspondence to a particular submission, keeping it well organized for both organizations and submitters.

-Make sure your form guidelines are as clear and thorough as possible.
+Be sure your form guidelines are clear and thorough.
 The more clear and comprehensive your guidelines are, the fewer questions your submitters and potential submitters will have.
 We recommend making sure that all information regarding your submission requirements (e.g., formatting rules, deadlines) matches any related information shown on your organization's website.
-Submitters will often check an organization's website, in addition to reading guidelines on the Submittable platform.
+Submitters will often check an organization's website in addition to reading guidelines on the Submittable platform.
 If there are discrepancies, they may try to get in touch to determine which guidelines they should follow.

 Enable the Edit Request feature.
-Submitters will often attempt to get in touch with organizations after completing a submission because they have made an error on their submission, or would like to otherwise change something about the completed submission.
+Submitters will often attempt to get in touch with organizations after completing a submission because they made an error on their submission or would like to otherwise change something about the completed submission.
 We strongly recommend enabling this feature, provided it doesn't interfere with your editorial process.
-Allowing submitters to request edits provides an efficient way for submitters to make simple - often necessary - changes without much more than a single click for administrators.
-If organizations do not enable the Edit Request feature, submitters will likely contact organizations outside the Submittable platform to ask about edits, which takes unnecessary time for submitters and organizations alike, as well as creates unwanted email inbox clutter.
+Allowing submitters to request edits provides an efficient way for submitters to make simple and often necessary changes without much more than a single click from administrators.
+If organizations do not enable the Edit Request feature, submitters will likely try to contact organizations outside the Submittable platform to ask about editing, which takes up valuable time and creates unwanted email inbox clutter.

-Keep submission statuses current, and make clear when you expect submitters to know outcomes.
+Keep submission statuses current, and make it clear when submitters can expect to know outcomes.
 Often submitters want to get in touch with organizations to know why their submission status has not changed, despite an indication in an organization's guidelines that the results of a call will be announced by a particular date.
-If your organization has any unexpected delays in a posted response time, we suggest announcing a delay in your Submittable form guidelines, messaging your submitters en masse, and posting information about timing changes on your organization's website.
+If your organization has unexpected delays in a posted response time, we suggest announcing a delay in your Submittable form guidelines, messaging your submitters en masse, and posting information about timing changes on your organization's website.
 We also encourage you to use the Submittable platform to complete the life cycle of the submission by putting submissions into a terminal status (Accepted, Declined, or Completed) once decisions have been made.
 We frequently hear from submitters who are frustrated because a submission's status remains In-Progress even after they know that an organization's process is complete.
-Updating statuses promptly helps submitters keep their submissions list up-to-date, and encourages future submissions.
-Keeping submitters informed about the status of their submitted work is also a great way to proactively reduce the number of inquiries you receive about outcomes.
+Updating statuses promptly helps submitters keep their submissions list up to date and encourages future submissions.
+Keeping submitters informed of the status of their submitted work is also a great way to proactively reduce the number of inquiries you receive about outcomes.

-Please don't hesitate to reach out to us in Customer Support to discuss these or any other ways to best optimize communications with your submitters.
+Please reach out to us in Customer Support to discuss these and other ways to best optimize communications with your submitters.
 We're always happy to help you have the best experience with Submittable.